diablodale/vdp-decent/SECURITY.md

 We prefer a [responsible coordinated disclosure](https://certcc.github.io/CERT-Guide-to-CVD/tutorials/cvd_in_a_nutshell/) of security vulnerabilities.

-We appreciate your effort to reduce harm to our customers and systems and promise decent and timely communication.
-We commit to no punitive action against you when using our responsible coordinated disclosure approach.
+We appreciate your effort to reduce harm to our customers and systems.
+We commit to decent and timely communication.
+We also commit to no punitive action against you when using our responsible coordinated disclosure approach.

 ## Reporting